fluxninja/aperture/docs/content/introduction.md

 developers who need to establish control points around specific features or code sections inside applications.

-Here's a simplified diagram how FluxNinja Cloud interacts with your infrastructure.
+Here's a simplified diagram how Aperture Cloud interacts with your infrastructure.
 Visit [Architecture][] page for more details.

 ![FluxNinja Architecture](./assets/img/FluxNinja-arc-dark.svg#gh-dark-mode-only)